theandrew168/bronzebeard/docs/README.md

 They start with the `pack` keyword and are followed by a format specifier and a value.
 The format specifier is based on Python's builtin [struct module](https://docs.python.org/3/library/struct.html#format-characters).
 The value can be a literal or another expression (such as a constant or result of a modifier).
-As will all other items, commas are optional.
+As with all other items, commas are optional.
 ```
 pack <B, 0
 pack <B, 255